occurrences rooted in effect

 Soft Crown Transparencies isn’t a game or a tool.
-It invites the listener to figure a porous journey through a listening format that they can intersect as the music unfolds – to obtain finer details of the music’s materialities and to localize additional audio not found in the stereo mix of Soft Crown from Vantage/Cordoned (2014).
+It invites the listener to figure a porous journey through a listening format that they can intersect as the music unfolds – to obtain finer details of the music’s timbres and materialities and to localize additional audio not found in the stereo mix of Soft Crown from Vantage/Cordoned (2014).

 A chemical element, red-brown liquid that evaporates easily and gives off a disagreeable odor.